LGBTQ+ Health Care Needs: What Are They?

 “Access can be a problem.
 But once they find the right physicians and the right practitioners — who can help prescribe their hormones, who can help them with their mental health and finding the right surgeons — that will provide them the best care possible.”

 Transgender individuals may seek medical and surgical treatments, including hormone therapy and gender-confirming surgery, as part of their care.
-Dr. Champaneria says patients must be emotionally prepared to make the change to their ideal gender prior to any surgery.
+Prior to surgery, individuals should be emotionally prepared for their gender affirmation process, accordng to Dr. Champaneria.

 STI screening